 Need ideas on what to see, where to what to see and where to go?

-Check out Booking.com for accommodation if you are booking from outside of Turkey.
+Check our Booking.com for accommodation if you are booking from outside of Turkey.
 Booking.com is currently banned in Turkey, but you can still use Agoda or Hostelworld.
-Or alternatively, use a VPN.

 Any comments and questions are welcome.
-Don't forget to share it with your friends.
+Don't forget to share with your friends.

 *note that this post contains affiliate links, and we might get a small commission when you click on such a link.